tsuru/tsuru/docs/apps/quickstart/python.rst

 deployment.
 So we can configure an automatic hook to always run before or after the app restarts.

-Tsuru parses a file called ``app.yaml`` and runs ``pre-restart`` and ``post-restart`` hooks.
-As the extension suggests, this is a YAML file, that contains a list of commands that should run in pre-restart and post-restart hooks.
+Tsuru parses a file called ``app.yaml`` and runs restart hooks.
+As the extension suggests, this is a YAML file, that contains a list of commands that should run before and after the restart.
 Here is our example of app.yaml:

 .. highlight:: yaml

 ::

     hooks:
-      post-restart:
+      restart:
+        after:
           - python manage.py syncdb --noinput
           - python manage.py migrate

+For more details, check the :doc:`hooks documentation </apps/deploy-hooks>`.

-It should be located in the root of the project.
+Tsuru will look for the file in the root of the project.
 Let's commit and deploy it:

 .. highlight:: bash